Datasets

 Dataset Chapter Rows Description Download

-sampling-demo.csv 2 200 Simulated student population for sampling methods Download
+sampling-demo.csv 2 200 Simulated student population for sampling-method demos Download

 housing-redlining.csv 4 551 HOLC redlining grades linked to modern demographics Download